-This month we had a bunch of wonderful people interview for new jobs at BuzzFarmers.
-Most recently I asked our top candidates to submit three writing samples (paid, thankyouverymuch), one of which where the topic was Twitter.
+This month, we had a bunch of wonderful people interview for new jobs at BuzzFarmers.
+Most recently, I asked our top candidates to submit three writing samples (paid, thankyouverymuch), one of which focusing on Twitter.
 As you might know, I run the Twitter.About.com site, and thought this would be a good chance to test their content on a real live platform while learning more about the writer.

-In it, I talked about the fact that we’re hiring, plus the order in which we’re hiring (business manager, social media analyst, managing editor, wordpress developer).
-Then I even told you when we’re scheduling interviews and common reasons why you might not get an interview (if you don’t).
+In it, I talked about the fact that we’re hiring, plus the order in which we’ll do so (business manager, social media analyst, managing editor, wordpress developer).
+Then, I even told you when we’re scheduling interviews and common reasons why you might not get an interview (if you don’t).

 But then Pat told me I couldn’t say any of those things or somebody might sue us.

-So instead I’m consolidating and just telling you that we’re hiring and that we’re hiring one position at a time, in the order above, and if you don’t hear from us, I’m sorry but I love you and we might have future plans for you with different types of clients and also that I appreciate you putting your hearts and souls into your apps and talking to us on Twitter.
+So, instead, I’m consolidating and just telling you that we’re hiring and that we’re hiring one position at a time, in the order above, and if you don’t hear from us, I’m sorry, I love you, and we might have future plans for you with different types of clients.
+And also that I appreciate your putting your hearts and souls into your applications and talking to us on Twitter.

-Also, this won’t be the last time we’re hiring these positions.
+Also, this won’t be the last time we’re hiring for these positions.
 So.

 That’s all I can say before Pat unplugs the Internet and locks me out of the blog.

-Maybe it’s because I write for a living, but I don’t know how businesses without a blog find things to say on social media.
-They can’t talk about themselves all day, so they’re camping out, sharing other people’s stuff and roasting someone else’s marshmallows over a fire of opportunity.
+Maybe it’s because I write for a living, but I don’t know how businesses without blogs find things to say on social media.
+They can’t talk about themselves all day, so they’re camping out, sharing other people’s stuff, and roasting someone else’s marshmallows over a fire of opportunity.